Billify-VOF/billify-prototype/docs/development/decisions/domain_vs_django_models.md

-# Adr: Separating domain and infrastructure models
+# ADR: Separating domain and infrastructure models

 ## Status
 Accepted

 ## Context
-Decision to make: Combine business logic and persistence in Django models or separate them into distinct domain and infrastructure layers.
+Decision to make: combine business logic and persistence in Django models or separate them into distinct domain and infrastructure layers.

 ## Decision made
 We decided to maintain two separate models:
-1. Domain model (`domain/models/invoice.py`): Business logic and rules
+1. Domain model (`domain/models/invoice.py`): business logic and rules
-2. Django model (`infrastructure/django/models/invoice.py`): Data persistence
+2. Django model (`infrastructure/django/models/invoice.py`): data persistence

 We're using the repository pattern (see [Understanding the Repository Pattern](#understanding-the-repository-pattern)) to bridge these models.

-## Key Principles
+## Key principles
 Throughout this decision and its implementation, we follow these core principles:
 1. Keep interfaces focused on business operations
 2. Implement conversion logic in repository implementations
 3. Keep domain models clean of infrastructure concerns

-## Benefits and Rationale
+## Benefits and rationale
 Our approach provides several key benefits:

-1. **Clean Separation of Concerns**
+1. **Clean separation of concerns**
    - Domain model focuses purely on business rules
    - Infrastructure model handles only persistence (see [Understanding persistence](#understanding-persistence))
    - No mixing of storage details with business logic
    - Storage details isolated in repository implementation

-2. **Flexibility and Maintainability**
+2. **Flexibility and maintainability**
    - Can change database without affecting business logic (see [Technology independence](#technology-independence))
    - Can modify business rules without touching persistence (database)
    - Support for multiple data sources behind same interface
    - Future changes require minimal code modifications
    - Multiple implementations can coexist (e.g., cached, audited versions)

-3. **Enhanced Testing**
+3. **Enhanced testing**
-   - Comprehensive testing benefits detailed in [Understanding Simplified Unit Testing Setup](#understanding-simplified-unit-testing-setup)
+   - Comprehensive testing benefits detailed in [Understanding simplified unit testing setup](#understanding-simplified-unit-testing-setup)
    - Enables clean separation of business logic testing from infrastructure (see [Understanding the layers](#understanding-the-layers))

-4. **Business Focus**
+4. **Business focus**
    - Domain model speaks business language
    - Business rules are explicit and centralized
    - Easier for new developers to understand requirements